QuestCode/thema-2.1-slm/Leertaken/SLM2/Service Structure Document.md

 ### Customization degree

-The degree to which the service provider will allow service customization per customer is important to decide an d define in the service structure document.
+The degree to which the service provider will allow service customization per customer is important to decide and define in the service structure document.

 ## Key chapters